Josh Grisetti: Television and film

 In 2007, Grisetti starred in the short-lived ABC sitcom The Knights of Prosperity.
 On film, he has appeared in The Immigrant (2013 film), The Namesake (2007 film), and others.
 He also starred in two pilots for NBC, The Gates (2013) and Like Magic (2019), that were not ordered to series.
 IMDb.com, Josh Grisetti filmography.
+He also appeared as a recurring role throughout the final season of The Marvelous Mrs. Maisel (2023) on Amazon Prime.

+University Teaching and TikTok presence

+During the COVID-19 pandemic, Grisetti became the first graduate of the MFA in Performance Pedagogy program at Loyola Marymount University in Los Angeles, CA. He began teaching at Cal State Fullerton in Fall 2021 where he helped redesign the BFA in Musical Theatre; he achieved tenure at the University two years later.

+Grisetti also gained recognition for creating provocative TikTok content about musical theatre training frequently critiquing the higher education system—particularly the student loan industry.